JohnReeves/bcs-ciphers/layout.md

 Start a new repl.it or jsfiddle.net with HTML, css & javascript.

-In the body of you repl.it code or on the HTML box:
+In the body of your repl.it code or in the HTML box:

 ```html
 <form action="/encrypt-decrypt-handling" method="post">